|

 child was born so she spent the majority of her

-adult life raising her children.
+adult life raising their children.

 During